Hand Evaluation

 When evaluating your hand for a suit contract, don't give

-full value to your lower honors (queens & jacks) if they're
+full value to your lower honors (queens and jacks) if they're

-in the opponent's bid suit.
-Holdings like Qxx, Jxxx and QJx aren't
+in a suit the opponents have bid.
+Holdings such as Qxx, Jxxx and QJx aren't

 likely to help partner and may take tricks only if you're defending the